AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/creating-an-email/send-a-sample-email.md

    >[!NOTE]
    >
-   >My Tokens resolves to the value appropriate to the email’s program.
+   >My Tokens resolves to the value appropriate to the email's program.

 1. Enter one or multiple email addresses for delivery.
 For multiple email addresses, use commas to separate them.
 Click **Send** when done.